lxj1999/lxj1999.github.io/_pages/about.md

   - Utilized Matlab to recognize and classify letters and numbers in the picture with simple CNN.
 - *2023.03 - 2023.04*, Comparison of Solvers in Solving SDP (Semi-definite Program) Problems, NUS
   - Utilized SDPT3 solver and SeDuMi solver on CVX interface in Matlab to solve the pure primal form of SDP.
-- *2020.02 - 2020.12*, Swarm Intelligence Algorithms in Flexible Job Shop Scheduling Problem (FJSP), XJTU
+- *2020.02 - 2020.12*, Swarm Intelligence Algorithms in Solving Flexible Job Shop Scheduling Problem (FJSP), XJTU
   - Designed a data generation method for eight workpieces, six machine tools, and six processes for the FJSP problem.
   - Utilized genetic algorithm (GA), ant colony optimization algorithm (ACO) and particle swarm optimization algorithm (PSO) to solve the FJSP problem.
   - Plotted Gantt charts for the FJSP problem.